 - Primary transportation system in Japan opened in 1964

 - Take you everywhere in a short period of time with comfy seats and satisfying services

-An highway bus is a special bus that take passengers to their destination via highways, sometimes overnight.
-It’s a reasonable option to travel long distance for a low amount of money.
+A highway bus is a special bus that takes passengers to their destination via highways, sometimes overnight.
+It’s a reasonable option to travel long distances for a low amount of money.

 The highway bus service has seen a tremendous improvement in the last couple of years, which made it possible for passengers to enjoy their long journey more comfortably.
 You can book special seats with luxurious chairs and enough space to relax.
 Some seats have curtains or walls that offer privacy even when you need to spend a night in the overnight buses.
 Taking night buses also helps you start your trip efficiently as they are usually scheduled to arrive at the destination early in the morning.

 - Highway bus offer cheap fares & direct transport to specific destinations

 - Comfortable seats equipped with useful facilities and enough private space

 If you are planning to travel to beautiful islands or remote areas in Japan, taking domestic flights will probably be a reasonable option.
 There are mainly two major Japanese airline companies: ANA and JAL, and also a number of low-cost airlines specialized in domestic flights with affordable fares.
 Sometimes you will even find flight tickets cheaper than shinkansen, so it might be your preferred way of transportation for your trip!